"

 How can I know students are engaged?

-There are several ways you can observe and measure student engagement in your online course.
+You can observe and measure student engagement in your online course in several ways.

 Click plus signs in the image to learn more.